- Roberts Elementary

 If parents are not satisfied with the School Improvement Plan or Programs, they have opportunities to make comments by:

-In addition to the annual survey, parents can contact the principal with any suggestions they may have for improvements of programs.
-Parents can address concerns during PTO meetings, parents may ask questions and discuss concerns with the classroom teacher, Title I Literacy Coach and/or the Principal for further discussion and review.
+In addition to the annual parent survey, parents can contact the principal with any suggestions they may have for improvements of programs.
+Parents can address concerns during PTO meetings, discuss concerns with the classroom teacher, Title I Literacy Coach and/or the Principal for further discussion and review.
 Contact can occur through many venues including emails, phone calls, TEAMS meetings, parent/teacher conferences, Remind, pre-arranged face-to-face meetings and informal discussion settings.
 A survey is sent out to families for feedback.
-We use any feedback to review and make revisions for the following school year.
+We use any feedback to review and make potential revisions for the following school year as necessary.

 The School-Parent Compact Must: